 Letter Grade Meaning Quality Points Awarded

 A Excellent 4 per credit hour

 В Good 3 per credit hour

 С Satisfactory 2 per credit hour

 D Passing 1 per credit hour

 F Failing 0 per credit hour

 I Incomplete

-w Withdrew
+W Withdrew

 P Passing

 S Satisfactory

 U Unsatisfactory

 WP Withdrew Passing

 WF Withdrew Failing 0 per credit hour

 AU Audit

 A final grade of "I" may be given a student who merits special consideration because of circumstances over which he has no control at the discretion of the instructor involved and with the approval of the Academic Dean.
 The deficiency should be removed by midterm of the following semester or the "I" becomes "F".
+An "R" preceding the letter grade indicates a remedial course.